davidwong1358/API-for-AES256-ECB/README.md

 # About AES256-ECB API
-This is an API for encrypt and decrypt messages with using AES256 (ECB Mode).
+This is an API for encrypting and decrypting messages with using AES256 (ECB Mode).

 The API is implemented by Springboot 2.6.7 with Java 8.